 Think you have a lemon?
 Chances are you do.
 Contact us today for a free consultation.

-Contact the Lemon Law Experts for a Free Case Evaluation Today
+Contact the Lemon Law Experts for a Case Evaluation Today

-If your new or used, purchased or leased Hyundai has given you multiple problems reach out to the lemon law experts today for a free consultation.
-An experienced lemon law attorney will be able to review the issues you have experienced with your Hyundai and determine if you have a potential lemon law claim.
+If your new or used, purchased or leased Hyundai has given you multiple problems reach out to the lemon law experts today for a consultation.
+Our experienced lemon law experts and/or lemon law attorneys will be able to review the issues you have experienced with your Hyundai and determine if you have a potential lemon law claim.
 If your Hyundai qualifies for relief under state or federal lemon law, you could be entitled to a repurchase or a cash settlement.
 The only bad Hyundai lemon law claim is the one you do not call about.
-There is no reason to delay in contacting the lemon law experts at Consumer Law Experts at 877-885-5366 for a free case evaluation, and taking that first step to protecting your Hyundai lemon law rights.
+There is no reason to delay in contacting the lemon law experts at Consumer Law Experts at 877-885-5366 for a case evaluation, and taking that first step to protecting your Hyundai lemon law rights.